 Title: Emergency contraception - Royal Women's Hospital

-Summary: A translated resource about emergency contracption.
+Summary: A translated resource about emergency contraception.
 If you had sex without contraception, or had problems with your regular method (missed pills, broken condom), emergency contraception can help prevent unplanned pregnancy.
 This resource explains what types of emergency contraception there are and what they are as well as possible side effects.

 Title: Female circumcision

-Summary: This booklet explains what Female Circumcision is, what health issues it can cause, in which countries it is practised, the types of Female Circumcision and lists the support services for women, girls and families across Australia.
+Summary: This booklet explains what female circumcision is, what health issues it can cause, in which countries it is practised, the types of female circumcision and lists the support services for women, girls and families across Australia.

 Title: Female circumcision - African women's clinic